 Because of the large number of mixer inputs, not all inputs are displayed simultaneously.
 You may use the scroll bar at the bottom of the Delta Control Panel to scroll the view left or right.
 On the PC, from far left to right the inputs are labeled "WavOut 1/2" through "WavOut 7/8," then "WavOut S/PDIF."
 These inputs accept the digital audio streams being sent from your software application (or Windows) to the driver devices with those same names.
 Each name begins with "WavOut" to remind you that these are software streams and may not necessarily be routed to any physical outputs (see Patchbay/Router Page).
-On the Mac, these inputs are labeled "SM/ASIO," as these software streams will be receiving their digital audio either from the Sound Manager or the ASIO driver, depending on your selection.

-Further to the right are more channels, labeled "H/W In S/PDIF" and "H/W In 1/2" through "H/W In 7/8."
-These mixer inputs are audio streams from the physical Delta 1010 hardware inputs, hence the "H/W" at the front of each label.
-These labels are consistent on both the Mac and PC.
+Further to the right are more channels, labeled "H/W In S/PDIF" and "H/W In 1/2 through 7/8."
+These mixer inputs are audio streams from the physical Delta 1010LT hardware inputs, hence the "H/W" at the front of each label.